Skip to main content

 Parking fines in South England fall into distinct categories based on the violation type.
 Common infractions include overstaying in limited parking zones, parking without a valid permit, and parking on double yellow lines found throughout areas like Bexley High Street and Clapham High Street.
 Fines typically range from £50 to £130 depending on severity and the issuing council's enforcement policy.
 Penalty charge notices, or PCNs, are the formal documents you'll receive as evidence of the violation.

 Local councils in South—including Southwark, Lambeth, and Bexley—enforce these regulations strictly near busy commercial zones and residential areas.
-Overstaying in time-limited bays near the Southbank Centre or Bluewater shopping area often results in immediate ticketing.
+Overstaying in time-limited bays in nearby commercial areas often results in immediate ticketing.
 Understanding which streets carry the highest enforcement activity helps you avoid costly mistakes.
 The clock starts ticking immediately after a violation is recorded by enforcement officers patrolling the area.

 Payment Deadlines and Escalation Procedures